-Peripheral vascular disease involves blockages affecting the body’s lower extremities.
-These types of obstructions can cause serious circulatory complications – some of which can become fatal if left untreated.
+Peripheral vascular disease involves blockages that affect the body’s lower extremities.
+These types of obstructions can cause serious circulatory complications, some of which can become fatal if left untreated.
 Intervention is necessary to prevent complications of peripheral vascular disease and the deterioration of the affected limb.
 Peripheral vascular intervention varies from patient to patient, with some achieving improvement using conservative treatments like medication and lifestyle modifications.
 Others require further treatment, such as angioplasty or peripheral artery bypass.

 Did you know?

 The signs of peripheral vascular disease are hard to miss.
 They are generally isolated to a single affected limb, though more than one limb may have blockages.
 Symptoms of a peripheral vascular disease may include: muscle aches, numbness, tingling, changes to skin tone, changes in the temperature of the affected limb, and even wounds that do not heal as quickly as they should.
 If you are experiencing any of these symptoms, seek medical attention immediately.

 Am I a candidate for peripheral vascular intervention?

 You may be a candidate for peripheral vascular intervention if you have been diagnosed with a peripheral vascular disease or arterial blockages in your legs.
 Your doctor may suggest peripheral vascular intervention to help you prevent the need for a future foot or leg amputation.